UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

   - 2024-01 Parallel filesystem soon to be replaced.

+  - 2024-01-03 12:30 Filesystem issues on Young: temporary hangs, running but degraded

+    We've just had two periods today where Young's filesystem would have hung - hopefully briefly enough that operations in progress will have continued after it recovered.

+    We failed over from one server to the other and back again.

+    Young's filesystem is more at risk than usual right now since we have some failed disks and one area (one Object Store Target) is degraded.
+We have stopped new data from being written there and are migrating the existing data to the rest of the filesystem.

+    The filesystem is still working and Young is still running jobs.
+We do not need you to take any action at present, but things may be running more slowly while this completes.

 ### Michael

   - 2024-01-24 16:40 - Problem on Michael's admin nodes causing DNS failures - now solved